What’s the best way to get a group of men into the discussion? Which men’s group topics will work best? What are the best men’s group ice breakers?

 - A general personal development men’s group – More of an open format.
 Whatever topics the individual men need to talk about in a given meeting will be discussed.

-- A topic-specific men’s group – Where men support each other around a specific topic such as divorce, grieving loss, mental health, business goals and more.
+- A topic-specific men’s group – Where men support each other around a specific topic such as divorce, grieving a loved one, mental health, business goals and more.

 There are other kinds of men’s groups out there – coach centric, exercise focused, etc – but these are the two kinds of men’s groups that we have observed are most effective.